-57. H.B.
-1019 prohibits the performance of an abortion at 22 weeks lmp or later "with knowledge that the pregnant woman is seeking the abortion solely because the unborn child has been diagnosed with either a genetic abnormality or a potential for a genetic abnormality."
-It further provides:
+62. H.B.
+1019 prohibits the performance of an abortion at 22 weeks lmp or later "with knowledge that the pregnant woman is seeking the abortion solely because the unborn child has

 "Genetic abnormality" means any defect, disease, or disorder that is inherited genetically.
 The term includes, without limitation, any physical disfigurement, scoliosis, dwarfism, Down Syndrome, albinism, amelia, and any other type of physical, mental, or intellectual disability, abnormality, or disease.